The Childcare Program

 - Enable inter-cultural exchange which benefits both locals and international volunteers alike

 How You Can Help

 Volunteers play an essential role in helping disadvantaged children through this program.
 Participants will spend their time taking care of children and assist the local staff as needed.
-Volunteers will be busy working with the children, helping feed them and other care essentials, playing games and are encouraged to use their skills and interests to develop fun things for the children to do such as music and dance and arts and crafts.
+Volunteers will be busy working with the children, playing games and are encouraged to use their skills and interests to develop fun things for the children to do such as music and dance and arts and crafts.
 The children are always happy to see international volunteers and are very welcoming.
 Volunteers make a huge difference to the lives of these vulnerable children, and are truly needed and appreciated at these projects.
 In their down time, volunteers will find that Cusco is a very welcoming tourist city, filled with many places to see and things to do.
-The Plaza de Armas, the heart of the city, is close to where volunteers will be based, and features a multitude of restaurants, cafes, and bars.
+The Plaza de Armas, the heart of the city, is close to where volunteers will be based, and features a multitude of restaurants and cafes.